Helping Hands Home Health logo

 Pros

-Zero disclosed lawsuits, franchisee‑initiated judgments/settlements, government penalties, or fraud cases — well below typical for the sector — points to a clean legal and regulatory record that reduces legacy legal risk for new owners.
+0 total disclosed lawsuits, 0 franchisee-initiated judgments/settlements, 0 government penalties/orders, and 0 fraud cases - well below typical for the sector, pointing to a clean legal and regulatory record and lower litigation risk for franchisees.

 Cons